4. Geqjaı jí súq / Pleased to meet you

 Again, let’s look up these verbs in a Toaq dictionary.

-sıom — ▯ studies ▯.
+sıom — ▯ studies ▯

-bua — ▯ lives in ▯.
+bua — ▯ lives in ▯

-tıjuı — ▯ is nearby ▯.
+tıjuı — ▯ is nearby ▯

-These verbs are have two slots.
+These verbs have two slots.
 To make a sentence, you say the verb, and then fill both slots: a subject and an object.

 Verbs with one slot are also called intransitive.
 Verbs with two slots are transitive.